rjensen96/vba-battleship/README.md

 # vba-battleship
-## Classic battleship, built entirely in Excel using VBA.
+## Classic Battleship, built entirely in Excel using VBA.

 ### Why I did this
 >Look pal, VBA is a dinosaur.
 Everyone hates VBA and you should use something modern.